Salewitcher/Bad-Hangman/README.md

 - Backwards counter did not print
 - - Solution: Converted "attempts_left"  num-variable into a string (attempts_left_str = str(attempts_left)).
+- Whitespace possible to type.
+- - Solution: Removed possibillity with strip() method.
+- User punished for guessing the same letter repeatedly.
+- - Solution: Added elif to prevent that.

 ## Remainig Bugs